 Our Archives Reading Room is where you can view original archives from our collections.
 You can find out more about what we hold on our collections pages or by searching our archives catalogue.
 If you’re unsure where best to start or how to search our catalogue, see our getting started page for advice.

 You can make an appointment to view our archives using our online booking form.
-Bookings must currently be made in advance, and you must also request the archives you want to consult in advance.
-If have any questions about your research, please contact us for advice and we’ll be happy to answer them.
+We ask that you make bookings in advance, and that you request the archives you wish to consult in advance.
+You are able to pre-order up to 6 items before your appointment.
+Please note that you will be able to order further items during your visit if necessary, except for Saturday appointments when you can only view pre-ordered items.
+Staff make further retrievals of archives three times a day at 10am, 12pm and 2pm.
+If you have any questions about your research, please contact us for advice and we’ll be happy to answer them.

 Family History Room